We’re excited to bring to you our new, one-day outdoor learning workshop for teachers and teaching assistants.

 About the facilitators

 Dr Coral Harper (Founder of Better Out Than In).
 Coral has worked in and studied in the field of Social, Emotional and Mental Health difficulties for the last 24 years as teacher and senior leader in mainstream, special and independent specialist provision and latterly as an adult trainer and consultant.
 You can read more in Coral’s biography.

 Steph Thompson (Founder of Bushcraft Adventures) is an experienced, qualified Forest School and Beach School Leader and Bushcraft Instructor.
 She has 15 years experience of working with children and young people in various settings.
 Most recently running Bushcraft Adventures, inspiring children and adults to get outdoors.
 You can read more in Steph’s biography.

-If you have any questions about the workshop, please get in touch or complete our online enquiry form.
+If you have any questions about the workshop, please get in touch or complete our online enquiry form below.